-To account for potential endogeneity, we use an IV specification implemented as a control function approach (Aghelmaleki, Bachmann, and Stiebale 2021) with instrumental variables described in the previous section.
-This approach is more efficient than the standard instrumental variable approach when working with several instruments, and allows for the estimation of marginal effects when using interaction terms.
-17
+We implement the IV specification with a control function approach (Aghelmaleki, Bachmann, and Stiebale 2021) with instrumental variables described in the previous subsection.
+This approach allows for the estimation of marginal effects when using interaction terms.18

 The control function method we use is a limited information maximum likelihood approach, and follows a two-step procedure.
 In the first step, all exogenous variables - including the instruments - are regressed on the endogenous variable.
 In the case of N endogenous variables, we estimate N first-stage regressions.
 In the second step, residuals obtained from the first stage are included as control variables in the original equation to eliminate endogeneity (Wooldridge 2015).
 Applying this method to our baseline specification, all exogenous variables including the instrument are regressed on our robot exposure variable in the first stage.
 For the second stage, we predict the residual of the first stage, and include this as an additional regressor in equations (3) and (4).
 This approach allows us to isolate the changes in exposure driven by technological progress, and, at the same time, to remove occupation-specific shocks that affect robot adoption and the probability of making a transition out of or into a certain occupation.